Killing of Henry Glover: Shooting

 Henry Glover had endured Hurricane Katrina in New Orleans along with his mother, brother, and sister.
-On September 2, 2005, Glover had gone to a strip mall to retrieve some suitcases of loot.
-NOPD Police Officer David Warren fatally shot Glover from a second-story balcony, from where Warren had been guarding a detective bureau office.
+On September 2, 2005, Glover had gone to a strip mall to gather supplies.
+NOPD Police Officer David Warren was charged with fatally shooting Glover from a second-story balcony, where Warren had been guarding a detective bureau office.

+The next day, Matthew Macdonald, an African-American civilian from Connecticut, was shot and killed by an officer for allegedly resisting arrest.

 Legal proceedings

 Officer Warren was charged with a federal civil rights violation, specifically one count of committing manslaughter with a firearm.
-Officer Gregory McRae was charged with obstructing justice and other charges in relation to burning Glover's body a 2001 Chevrolet Malibu that belonged to one of Glover's friends.
+Officer Gregory McRae was charged with obstructing justice and other charges in relation to burning Glover's body in a 2001 Chevrolet Malibu that belonged to one of Glover's friends.
 Police Lieutenant Dwayne Scheuermann was charged with assaulting civilians who came to Glover's aid, and obstructing the federal investigation into the burning of Glover's body.
 Police Lieutenant Travis McCabe was charged with obstructing justice and lying to the Federal Bureau of Investigation (FBI).
 He was also charged with lying to a federal grand jury.
 Police Lieutenant Robert Italiano was charged with obstructing justice and lying to the FBI.
 In total, the 11-count indictment accused the five officers for their roles in the fatal shooting of Glover, the assaulting of Glover's brother and one of his neighbors, and attempting to conceal their actions, through activities such as the attempted cremation of Glover's corpse.
 Glover's death was highlighted as an example of police misconduct in the direct aftermath of Hurricane Katrina.